hu3agency/masterplan/README.md

-## Master Plan
+## Problem Statement: Master Plan
 ### ep0_daoTeaching

-## Problem Statement

-hu3agency's p3cosystem Master Plan stemps from a concept defined by The Consilience Project: The Metacrisis.
+hu3agency's p3cosystem Master Plan stems from a concept defined by The Consilience Project: The Metacrisis.

 > At no other point in history has humanity faced such a wide range of novel catastrophic risks.
 Our civilization has never been more vast, complicated, and fragile.
 This systemic fragility is exacerbated by new technologies, geopolitical instability, an ecological crisis and a reliance on global economic supply chains.
 These interlocking, interrelated problems are known collectively as the metacrisis.
 The Consilience Project’s primary aim is to clarify and reveal the nature of the metacrisis to enable comprehensive solutions to global problems.
 Our work recognizes the interconnectedness of humanity’s challenges: any solution must factor the underlying drivers of each one.